FUN PLACES TO SEE IN BERN AND TOP THINGS TO DO

 at 2.30 pm (reservations in advance are recommended) and cost around $20 for adults.

-According to my research, you can do a tour of the Town Hall which was built in the beginning of the 15th century – which is also free but there are only a few every year.
+According to my research, you can do a tour of the Town Hall which was built at the beginning of the 15th century – which is also free, but there are only a few every year.
 You can also do paid tours at other times.

-The Bern Münster Cathedral (or Muenster Cathedral) is the largest and the most important late gothic building in Switzerland and attracts a lot of people in Bern – it is open to the public (including the steeple).
+The Bern Münster Cathedral (or Muenster Cathedral) is the largest and the most important late-gothic building in Switzerland and attracts many people in Bern – it is open to the public (including the steeple).
 As I was with my dog, I had to pass going inside.

-For a fee of around $5 you can experience the view (and even see the famous Swiss Skyline- meaning the three mountains of Eiger, Mönch, and Jungfrau)- and the church is free.
+For around $5 you can experience the view (and even see the famous Swiss Skyline- meaning the three mountains of Eiger, Mönch, and Jungfrau)- and the church is free.

-By the way, this is a lot to put in a one day Bern itinerary.
+By the way, this is a lot to put in your one-day Bern itinerary.
 It is doable, but why not extend your stay a little?
-If you have more time these are things to do in Bern in 2 days actually.
+If you have more time, these are things to do in Bern in 2 days actually.

 Spooky Side of Bern

-To discover the best places in Bern in a unique view, why not try out a scooter sightseeing tour? whether you walk or do a tour with an electric scooter.
+To discover Bern’s best places in a unique view, why not try out a scooter sightseeing tour?
+Whether you walk or do a tour with an electric scooter.
 But honestly, does not it sound more fun with an electric scooter to discover Bern?